microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions_reference.md

 Group functionality is not supported on Microsoft accounts.

 For Office 365 groups, Group permissions grant the app access to the contents of the group; for example, conversations, files, notes, and so on.
-Group permissions are also used to control access to [Office 365 Planner](../api-reference/beta/resources/planner_overview.md) resources and APIs.
+Group permissions are also used to control access to [Microsoft Planner](../api-reference/beta/resources/planner_overview.md) resources and APIs.

 For Application permissions, there are some limitations for the APIs that are supported.
 For more information, see [known issues](../overview/release_notes.md).